 Capricor has agreed to provide cells for investigational purposes in two clinical trials sponsored by CSMC.
 These cells were developed as part of the Company's past research and development efforts.
 The first trial is known as "Regression of Fibrosis and Reversal of Diastolic Dysfunction in HFpEF Patients Treated with Allogeneic CDCs."
 Dr. Eduardo Marbán is the named principal investigator under the study.
 In March 2020, we were informed that the REGRESS study was put on clinical hold by the FDA.
 The information we received suggested that the issue was related to inadequate patient monitoring at the study site to assess safety for certain patients who were experiencing adverse events after receiving an intracoronary infusion of CAP-1002.
-Inadequate patient monitoring and reporting was further discussed in additional correspondence from the FDA which we have subsequently received from the study sponsor.
-It remains uncertain as to when or if the FDA will release the clinical hold.
-It is worth noting that Capricor did not use intracoronary infusions in its HOPE-2 trial.
+The clinical hold was removed in August 2020 and the trial has been re-initiated.
 The second trial is known as "Pulmonary Arterial Hypertension treated with Cardiosphere-derived Allogeneic Stem Cells."
 In this trial, the investigational product is infused into the venous system via catheter into the right atrium.
 This trial is currently ongoing.
 In both studies, Capricor is providing the necessary number of doses of cells and will receive a negotiated amount of monetary compensation which was estimated to be approximately \$2.1 million over several years.
-Due to the current COVID-19 pandemic, additional testing in the ALPHA has been delayed and as a result, purchases of additional doses of CAP-1002 have been delayed.
-Due to the clinical hold imposed on the REGRESS trial, purchases of additional doses of CAP-1002 have been suspended.
+Due to the current COVID-19 pandemic, additional testing in each of the ALPHA and REGRESS trials has been delayed and as a result, purchases of additional doses of CAP-1002 have been delayed.